josegonzalez/python-github-backup/README.rst

                             keychain that holds the personal access or OAuth token --releases            include release information, not including assets or binaries
-      --assets              include assets alongside release information; only applies if including releases
       --latest-releases INCLUDE_LATEST_RELEASES
-                            include certain number of the latest releases; only applies if including releases
+                            include certain number of the latest releases;
+                            only applies if including releases
+      --skip-prerelease     skip prerelease and draft versions; only applies if including releases --assets              include assets alongside release information; only applies if including releases
       --exclude [REPOSITORY [REPOSITORY ...]]
                             names of repositories to exclude from backup.